alexanderthclark/Stats1101/_sources/sampling.md

 ### Expected Value and SE

 Percentages are a focal population parameter and thus a focal sample statistic.
 What percentage of Columbia students want a TikTok ban?
 What percentage of Peloton members have an Apple Watch?
 What percentage of Uber customers also use Lyft?
 Etc. This sort of question can be answered with a simple random sample.
-With a simple ranomd sample, the expected value for the sample percentage equals the poulation percentage.
+With a simple random sample, the expected value for the sample percentage equals the poulation percentage.
 This means there is no bias, but it doesn't rule out chance error.

 #### Finding the right SE